alteryx/promote-r-client/README.md

 <hr>

 ### Deployment
-There are a few ways to deploy a model using the `deploy.R` script
+There are a few ways to deploy a model using the `deploy.R` script.
 1. In in an active R shell session, you can source the deploy.R file
 ```r
 source("deploy.R")